nobeam/latticejson/README.md

 [![CI](https://github.com/andreasfelix/latticejson/workflows/CI/badge.svg)](https://github.com/andreasfelix/latticejson/actions?query=workflow%3ACI)

-This repository also contains a Python based command-line tool which is able validate and convert LatticeJSON files into other common lattice file formats and vice versa.
+This repository also contains a Python based command-line tool which is able validate and convert LatticeJSON files to other common lattice file formats (e.g. elegant and MAD) and vice versa.

 You can install and update it using pip or pipenv:
 ```sh